 This one contains plant-derived retinol aka bakuchiol.
 It does everything retinol does; reduces the look of wrinkles and lines, minimizes pores, clears out acne, and improves your skin texture.
 But it does it way gentler than retinol and does not cause redness or irritation (3).

 It also contains glycolic acid for gently removing dead skin cells to give you a brighter and even skin tone.
-The purple-colored serum has a dewy finish that instantly lights up your complexion too.
-And it has squalane, glycerin, and lots of plant extracts to nourish and hydrate your skin too.
+The purple-colored bakuchiol serum has a dewy finish that instantly lights up your complexion too.
+It has squalane, glycerin, and lots of plant extracts to nourish and hydrate your skin too.
 So if you’re looking for an anti-aging retinol serum minus the retinol, you can try this vegan alternative.

 Best Affordable: The Inkey List Retinol Anti-Aging Serum